lreynaldoj/react-yt-flexible/README.md

 </p>
 -->

-A flexible React component for embedding YouTube videos or thumbnails with customizable aspect ratios and advanced features.
+A highly flexible React component for embedding YouTube videos or thumbnails, with customizable aspect ratios, styles, and seamless integration with Tailwind CSS.

 ## Features

-- Embed YouTube videos or thumbnails
+- Embed YouTube videos or thumbnails with a single video ID.
-- Customizable aspect ratios
+- Customizable aspect ratios (`16:9`, `4:3`, `1:1`, etc.).
-- Support for custom styles and class names
+- Support for custom styles and Tailwind CSS classes.
-- Lightweight and easy to use
+- Lightweight and easy to use.
+- Perfect for responsive designs and easily adaptable to various screen sizes.

 ## Installation

+Install the package using npm:

 ```bash
 npm install react-yt-flexible
 ```

 ## Usage

+To use the `ReactYTFlexible` component, simply import it and pass the `videoId` of the YouTube video you want to embed:

 ```jsx
 import React from 'react';